tensorflow/profiler/README.md

     *   CUDA 10.2 requires 440.33 (Linux) / 441.22 (Windows) and higher. (recommended)
     *   CUDA 10.1 requires 418.x and higher.

-2. Ensure CUPTI exists on the path.
+2. Ensure that CUPTI exists on the path.

     *   Run `ldconfig -p | grep libcupti`
     *   If you don't have CUPTI on the path, run: